-The College of Pharmacy's online Pharmaceutical Outcomes & Policy program offers flexible learning for working professionals who want to enhance their education in health outcomes without disrupting their busy schedules.
+The College of Pharmacy's Online POP program offers flexible learning for working professionals who want to enhance their education in health outcomes without disrupting their busy schedules.

 Explore 4 Specialized tracks

 Pharmacoeconomics utilizes a combination of scientific and economic methods to evaluate and compare the value of one drug or therapy to another.
 This combination of health economics provides grounded data to assist in optimal allocation of healthcare resources.

 Managed care implies a defined structure and process of designing and delivering covered healthcare benefits that include risk-sharing, price and utilization controls, and quality assurance.
 Managed care pharmacy believes in improving the quality and accessibility of healthcare .